P233/emmet2-mode/README.md

 Emmet2-mode is both of a pre-processor and a post-processor for Emmet.
 It supports all the features of Emmet but with the following improvements:

+- Expanding abbreviations at any position of it
 - Expanding markup with CSS modules object and JSX class names constructor
-- Automatically detecting markup abbreviations (Beta)
 - Automatically detecting style tags and attributes in markup and expanding CSS abbreviations within
 - Expanding CSS at-rules
 - Expanding CSS pseudo selectors